 I’d rather tell you about how I’ve used my experience in Sales to build a cold email product that addresses key challenges with email outreach.

 Two of them I’ve already outlined in the previous section.
 One is to make sure you have valid emails on your list.
 The other I’m going to elaborate a bit more - spreading out emails when sending them.

 Imagine you’re sending a cold email campaign to 200 people who live in London and you’re from San Francisco.
 Your goal is to set up the flow with your main email and two follow-ups for example, and you want your prospects to get them during their work hours.

 The critical thing I want you to take from this is that you shouldn’t send 200 emails at the same time so everybody receives them at 12pm.

 You’ll get way better email deliverability if you spread it out so everybody receives their email between 12pm and 14pm their time.
 See what am I saying?

 That’s precisely the reason why we've fine-tuned lemlist's sending algorithm so it maximizes the deliverability of your emails.

 With lemlist, emails are also sent directly from your server.
 You're not affected by the behavior of others.
 Rest assured, you’ve got your own.

 Once you combine all of this, you’ve done your best to ensure maximum email deliverability and avoid ending up in spam and promotion folders.
 There is no bulletproof formula and everybody who says so is just blowing smoke.
 But there are these details that you can help you maximize things.

 After you’ve done them, now you can focus on creating the right email.
 This is where the real job starts.
-And again, the email platform you choose can set you apart.
+And again, the cold email platform you choose can set you apart.
 Things like personalization, automation and the quality of content they do can be a key differentiator.
 With that in mind, I have some interesting links for you.